Bpetal8/zipline-rwanda-analysis/README.md

 ---

 ### Fleet utilisation — flights per drone
-Identifies uneven workload distribution across the fleet, relevant for maintenance scheduling and capacity planning.
+Confirms broadly even workload distribution across the fleet, relevant for maintenance scheduling and capacity planning.
 ![Fleet utilisation](visualizations/04_fleet_utilisation.png)

 ---

-## The operational framing

-Every query and check in this project was designed around a specific operational question a TPM at Zipline would actually ask:
+## Operational Questions This Project Addresses
 - *Is our data clean enough to trust for decision-making?* → QA pipeline
 - *Which hospitals are we under-serving?* → Coverage analysis
 - *Does weather affect delivery reliability, and by how much?* → Weather success rate
 - *Which drones need maintenance attention?* → Fleet utilisation + battery health
 - *Are there gaps in our telemetry that would break downstream analytics?* → Telemetry completeness

-That's the lens I applied throughout — not just "what does this data contain" but "what decisions does this data need to support."

 ---

 ## About

-Kevin Kayitare — Product Manager at Azul Tech, Kigali, Rwanda.
+Kevin Kayitare — Product Manager, Kigali, Rwanda.
 Working on government-facing platforms including Rwanda's nationwide Blood Bank Management System, civil registration, and health records infrastructure.